codesinger/shu/doc/shu-manual.md

 At this point the users selected choice is in the current buffer.
 We get the answer from the current buffer and call the function that is currently pointed to by shu-cpp-completion-target.

+#### shu-cpp-completing-list ####
+[Variable]

+This is an alist whose keys are unqualified file names and whose values contain a list of the fully qualified files with the same unqualified name.
+If *shu-cpp-project-short-names* is non-nil, then this alist includes the short file names as well.